poneill1/sampleproject/README.txt

-README Altered - For replay B
+README Altered - For replay C